cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("rnmamod")` uses a Bayesian approach to perform NMA while addressing (aggregate) missing participant outcome data and provides graphics.
 - `r pkg("viscomp")` provides several visualization tools for exploring the behavior of the components in a network meta-analysis of multi-component interventions.
 - `r pkg("OssaNMA")` calculates minimum total sample size needed for prespecified power or optimal allocation for each treatment group with a fixed total sample size.
-- `r pkg("MBNMAtime")` provides for analysis of multiple time points from studies using a Bayseian framework.
+- `r pkg("MBNMAtime")` provides for analysis of multiple time points from studies using a Bayesian framework.

 ### Genetics

-There are a number of packages specialising in genetic data: `r pkg("catmap")` combines case-control and family study data, graphical facilities are provided, `r pkg("CPBayes")` uses a Bayesian approach to study cross-phenotype genetic associations, `r pkg("etma")` proposes a new statistical method to detect epistasis, `r pkg("gap")` combines p-values, `r pkg("getmstatistic")` quantifies systematic heterogeneity, `r pkg("getspres")` uses standardised predictive random effects to explore heterogeneity in genetic association meta-analyses, `r pkg("GMCM")` uses a Gaussian mixture copula model for high-throughput experiments, `r pkg("MendelianRandomization")` provides several methods for performing Mendelian randomisation analyses with summarised data, `r pkg("metaGE")` provides meta-analysis of genome-wide association studies for studying Genotype x Environment interactions.
- `r pkg("MetaIntegrator")` provides meta-analysis of gene expression data, `r pkg("metaMA")` provides meta-analysis of p-values or moderated effect sizes to find differentially expressed genes, `r pkg("metaRNASeq")` does meta-analysis from multiple RNA sequencing experiments, `r pkg("MetaSubtract")` uses leave-one-out methods to validate meta-GWAS results, `r pkg("ofGEM")` provides a method for identifying gene-environment interactions using meta-filtering, `r pkg("RobustRankAggreg")` provides methods for aggregating lists of genes, `r pkg("SPAtest")` combines association results, `r pkg("MetaSKAT")` provides for meta-analysis of the SKAT, and `r pkg("metaGE")` provides functions for a meta-analysis of genome-wide association studies for studying genotype x environment interactions.
+There are a number of packages specialising in genetic data: `r pkg("catmap")` combines case-control and family study data, graphical facilities are provided, `r pkg("CPBayes")` uses a Bayesian approach to study cross-phenotype genetic associations, `r pkg("etma")` proposes a new statistical method to detect epistasis, `r pkg("gap")` combines p-values, `r pkg("getmstatistic")` quantifies systematic heterogeneity, `r pkg("getspres")` uses standardised predictive random effects to explore heterogeneity in genetic association meta-analyses, `r pkg("GMCM")` uses a Gaussian mixture copula model for high-throughput experiments, `r pkg("MendelianRandomization")` provides several methods for performing Mendelian randomisation analyses with summarised data, `r pkg("MetaIntegrator")` provides meta-analysis of gene expression data, `r pkg("metaMA")` provides meta-analysis of p-values or moderated effect sizes to find differentially expressed genes, `r pkg("metaRNASeq")` does meta-analysis from multiple RNA sequencing experiments, `r pkg("MetaSubtract")` uses leave-one-out methods to validate meta-GWAS results, `r pkg("ofGEM")` provides a method for identifying gene-environment interactions using meta-filtering, `r pkg("RobustRankAggreg")` provides methods for aggregating lists of genes, `r pkg("SPAtest")` combines association results, `r pkg("MetaSKAT")` provides for meta-analysis of the SKAT, and `r pkg("metaGE")` provides functions for a meta-analysis of genome-wide association studies for studying genotype x environment interactions.

 ### Data-sets